dscout/medea/README.md

 for example, `:otel_span_id` and `:otel_trace_id`, then you can configure medea to send certain keypaths to your own implementation.

+This configuration relies on compile-time-only configuration for efficiency, so it cannot be set in `runtime.exs`.

 For example:

 Before: